clydemcqueen/dive_to_bag/README.md

 * Video (mp4) files

 The general process looks like this:
-* Examine the logs and select the files to process.
-For each BIN file, figure out the time-shift value to use
+* Examine the logs and select the files to process
+* Figure out the time-shift values to use for BIN and MP4 files
-* Generate bags from the logs, one bag per log
+* Generate bags, one bag per log or video
 * Use `ros2 bag convert` to merge the bags into a single bag

 ## Tools